lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

-    The objective of this tutorial is to combine molecular dynamics and grand canonical Monte Carlo simulations to simulate the adsorption of water molecules in a cracked silica.
+    The objective of this tutorial is to combine molecular dynamics and grand canonical Monte Carlo simulations to compute the adsorption of water molecules in a cracked silica material.

-    This tutorial illustrates the use of the grand canonical ensemble in molecular simulation, an ensemble in which the number of molecule/atom is not constant.
+    This tutorial illustrates the use of the grand canonical ensemble in molecular simulation, an open ensemble in which the number of molecules or atoms is not constant.

 .. include:: ../../contact/recommand-lj.rst